Fertility in female dogs can weaken due to various reasons, such as aging and infections.

-- refusing to mate with a male dog
+- Refusing to mate with a male dog

-- dystocia due to various anatomical reasons
+- Difficulties during delivery due to various anatomical reasons (dystocia)

 1. Administering Sepia 30C